 Safeguarding is the term to describe protecting children, young people and vulnerable adults from abuse.
 When you are working with children, young people and adults at risk in a Quaker setting you will need to consider safeguarding and ensure you have a policy and procedures.
 It is important that those responsible are aware of your policy and procedures and are clear about what to do to ensure appropriate safeguards are in place and what to do in the event of a concern.

-If you are looking for guidance about what to do in the event of a disclosure at Yearly Meeting events involving children and young people there is a helpful document 'Disclosure procedures and guidance' in the section 'Event and Activity Management' below.
+If you are looking for guidance about what to do in the event of a disclosure at a Britain Yearly Meeting (BYM) event with children and young people there is a helpful document 'Disclosure procedures and guidance' in the section 'Procedures' below.

 This policy covers a range of procedures and guidance for Yearly Meeting events which ensure that legal obligations and insurance requirements are met.
 It enables those running events to follow good practice and to take reasonable care to work in safe ways while considering the physical, emotional and spiritual well-being of children and young people.
 These could be adapted for area and regional use.
 Word versions of these documents can be found at https://groups.quaker.org.uk/groups/safe.